Tomáš Možný

-Tomáš Možný (born April 26, 1991) is a Slovakian kickboxer, currently competing in the heavyweight division of Glory.
+Tomáš Možný (born April 26, 1991) is a Slovakian kickboxer, competing in the heavyweight division of Glory.

 Kickboxing career

 Early career

+On February 20, 2016 Možný entered a 4-man heavyweight tournament for the vacant WKN K-1 European Super Heavyweight title at Nitra Night of Fighters.
+In the semifinals he defeated Colin George by decision.
+In the final he rematched Martin Pacas and won by unanimous decision.

-Možný participated in the 2016 Fight Night Saint-Tropez Heavyweight Tournament, which was held on August 4, 2018.
+Možný participated in the 2016 Fight Night Saint-Tropez Heavyweight Tournament, which was held on August 4, 2016.
 Možný was booked to face the former Enfusion champion Daniel Sam in the quarterfinals of the one-day tournament.
 He won the fight by unanimous decision.
 Možný advanced to the finals, where he faced Thomas Vanneste.
 He won the fight by unanimous decision.

 After debuting with Glory, Možný faced Alen Kapetanovic at Rebuy Stars Fight Night on June 3, 2017.
 He won the fight by unanimous decision.
 Možný next faced Daniel Sam at Fight Night Saint-Tropez on August 4, 2017.
 He lost the rematch by unanimous decision.

 Glory

 Možný returned to Glory following a fourteen-month absence from the sport.
 He faced Daniel Škvor at Glory 51: Rotterdam on March 3, 2018.
 Možný won the fight by unanimous decision.

 Možný faced Tomasz Sarara for the World Kickboxing Network World Super Heavyweight Championship at NGP: Piatkowska vs. Lindberg on May 25, 2018.
 He won the fight by a fourth-round technical knockout.

 Možný faced Jahfarr Wilnis, in the quarterfinals of the 2018 Glory Heavyweight tournament, at Glory 62: Rotterdam on December 8, 2018.
 He lost the fight by split decision.

 Možný faced Antonio Plazibat at Glory 69: Düsseldorf on October 12, 2019.
 He lost the fight by unanimous decision, with all five judges scoring the fight 29-25 for Plazibat.

-Možný was booked to face Levi Rigters at Glory 78: Arnhem on September 4, 2021.
+Možný was booked to face Levi Rigters at Glory 78: Rotterdam on September 4, 2021.
 He lost the fight by a third-round technical knockout, as he was stopped by low kicks.

 Možný was expected to face Romeo Benadi at RFA: Warm Up on March 12, 2022.
 Benadi later withdrew for undisclosed reasons and was replaced by Michal Reissinger.
 Možný won the fight by a first-round technical knockout.

+He takes part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.